fsluizvictor/genetic-algorithm-implementation/README.md

 # Genetic Algorithm

-In this repository contains a implementation of genetic algorithm.
+In this repository contains a implementation of genetic algorithm using any optimization functions.

 Link to datasets: